hassio-addons/addon-plex/README.md

 1. Install the "Plex Media Server" add-on.
 1. Surf to <https://www.plex.tv/claim> and get your claim token.
 1. Update the add-on config with the claim code you've got in the previous step.
+1. Put the IP address of your Hass.io machine in the `advertise_ip` option.
 1. Save the add-on configuration.
 1. Start the "Plex Media Server" add-on.
 1. Check the logs of the "Plex Media Server" to see if everything went well.